TheRealEureka/CIASIE_mongodb/README.md

 ### 5. Enjoy ! 🎉

 ## Note
-By default in the map, all points are hidden.
-To see them, see the layer menu on the top right.
+* By default on the map, all points are hidden.
+To see them, the layer menu is on the top right.
+* Your markers are not saved if you're not logged in.